iifl-logo

 All contracts/arrangements/transactions entered by the Company during the Financial Year with related parties were in the ordinary course of business and on an arms length basis.

-During the year under review, your Company had not entered into any contract/arrangement/transaction with Related Parties which could be considered material in accordance with the Policy on Related Party Transactions.
-Further there were no materially significant related party transactions entered by the Company with Promoters, Directors, KMP or other persons which may have potential conflicts with the interests of the Company.
+accordance with the Policy on Related Party Transactions.
+Further, there were no materially significant related party transactions entered by the Company with Promoters, Directors, KMP or other persons which may have potential conflicts with the interests of the Company.

-The particular of contracts or arrangements made with related parties pursuant to Section 188 of the Companies Act, 2013 in the prescribed Form AOC-2 is appended
+The particular of contracts or arrangements made with related parties pursuant to Section 188 of the Companies Act, 2013 in the prescribed Form AOC-2 is appended as Annexure V which forms part of this report.
+Details of Related Party Transactions as required under Indian Accounting Standard (Ind AS-24) are reported in Note no. 36 forming part of the Financial Statements.

 46. Details of Frauds reported by Auditors

-Pursuant to sub-section 12 of Section 143 of the Act, the Statutory Auditors and the Secretarial Auditors of the Company have not reported any instances of material frauds committed in the Company by its officers or employees, except few instances of cheating, forgery, misappropriation and criminal breach of trust, which are duly identified by the Company and are disclosed as Note 51 (xxiii) to the Financial Statements.
+Pursuant to sub-section 12 of Section 143 of the Act, the Statutory Auditors and the Secretarial Auditors of the Company have not reported any instances of material frauds committed in the Company by its officers or employees, except few instances of cheating, forgery, misappropriation and criminal breach of trust, which are duly identified by the Company and are disclosed as Note 55 (xxvi) to the Financial Statements.

 47. Risk Management

 As a NBFC- MFI focusing on unorganized and under serviced sector, risk management is an integral part of our business.
-Your Company has a Board approved comprehensive Risk Management Policy in place and has laid down a well-defined risk management framework, established system and adequate controls for identification, assessment, measurement, reporting, mitigation and/or management of risks.
+Your Company has a Board approved comprehensive Risk Management Policy in place and has laid down a well-defined risk management framework, established system and adequate controls for identification, assessment, measurement, reporting, mitigation and/or managing of risks.
 The processes, policies and procedures are periodically reviewed by the Risk Management Committee and the Board of Directors.
-Regular review, stress testing and scenario analysis of portfolios, self-assessments of controls and monitoring of key risk indicators enhances the effectiveness of risk management framework in your Company.
-Risk Management Committee evaluates and monitors Credit, Operational, IT, Financial, Regulatory, Market and Reputational risks and its all-associated risks.
+Regular review, stress testing and scenario analysis of portfolios, self-assessments of controls and monitoring of key risk indicators enhances the effectiveness of

 Your Companys internal control systems, organizational structure, processes, policies, and code of conduct together form a robust mechanism of internal controls that govern efficient functioning of the business, and the existing risk management measures are being regularly upgraded to ensure risk avoidance and risk mitigation.
 There are no risks which in the opinion of the Board threaten the existence of your Company.